Tom Allin

 Thomas William Allin (27 November 1987 – 4 January 2016) was an English cricketer who played for Warwickshire County Cricket Club.

 Tom Allin was a right-arm medium-fast pace bowler who also batted right-handed.
 He made his debut for the county in the 2011 Clydesdale Bank 40 against Surrey, and his first-class debut came against Middlesex in May 2013.

 Allin suffered serious injuries in a road accident in October 2015.
 He gradually recovered physically, but suffered from mood swings.
-He committed suicide on 4 January 2016 aged 28 in Bideford, North Devon, by jumping from the A39 River Torridge Bridge.
+He died of suicide on 4 January 2016 aged 28 in Bideford, North Devon, by jumping from the A39 River Torridge Bridge.